-- (d) Paragraph F.(2) of this Sideletter regarding reuse of New Media productions in traditional media shall apply to High Budget SVOD Programs. - (e) Paragraph F.(3) of this Sideletter regarding the tests for triggering Supplemental Markets payments and the proration provisions in XXVIII of the Basic Agreement shall apply to residual payments due under this Paragraph F.(5). - H. Representatives of the IATSE shall have the right to review the budget of a covered new media production solely for the purpose of determining whether the covered new media production falls within the definition of a High Budget SVOD Program, and, if so, whether the production meets the budget break in Tier 1 or Tier 2 as set forth in Paragraph G.(3) above.
+- (iii) This Paragraph G.(5)(f) shall expire upon termination of the 2018 IATSE Basic Agreement. - (6) The number of subscribers in the United States and Canada shall be determined as of July 1st of each year of the Agreement.
+For a High Budget SVOD series, the number of subscribers that applies to the first episode of the season shall apply to the entire season in perpetuity. - H. Representatives of the IATSE shall have the right to review the budget of a covered new media production solely for the purpose of determining whether the covered new media production falls within the definition of a Mid-Budget SVOD Program as set forth in Paragraph D.(2) above or a High Budget SVOD Program as set forth in Paragraph G. above, and, if so, whether the production meets the budget break in Tier 1 or Tier 2 as set forth in Paragraph G.(3) above.
 Producer agrees to cooperate and provide requested relevant additional information about the budget that is reasonably available to it.
 All information received or reviewed by representatives of the IATSE shall be kept confidential, and neither the IATSE nor its representatives shall disclose any such information, except as necessary to enforce its rights under this Agreement.